mongodb-ps/ce-meko-om-helm-chart/README.md

   --from-literal=LastName="<lastname>"
 ```

-### MongoDB First User _REQUIRED_
+### MongoDB Admin User _REQUIRED_

-A secret must exist for the first user in MongoDB.
-This will be a user with the `root` role.
-The name of the secret must be set in the releveant `values.yaml` as `rootSecret` value.
+A secret must exist for the admin user of the AppDB.
+The name of the secret must be set in the releveant `values.yaml` as `adminSecretName` value.
 The secret must contain a key called `password` that contains the password for the user.
-The username is set to `root`.
+The username is set to `mongodb-ops-manager` by the Kubernetes Operator.

 The secret can be create via `kubectl` as follows: